 - Always cross streets at proper crosswalks and intersections

 - At night, walk in well-lit areas, avoid wearing dark clothing, and use a flashlight or other light source, if possible

 - Never assume that a driver sees you and always make eye contact with oncoming drivers

 - Be wary of cars entering or exiting driveways or parking lots

 - Avoid alcohol and drugs as they impair your judgment, awareness, and abilities

 Always Protecting the Good People

 Even if you practice all of the safety precautions mentioned above, anything can happen.
 A pedestrian accident can be particularly catastrophic and severely impact a victim’s life.
 Therefore, you should never hesitate to consult with a lawyer after the fact to evaluate your options for recovering the compensation you may be entitled to under the law.
-The attorneys at Grimes Teich and Anderson are here to help you through these traumatic and often costly experiences, and we will not back down until you get the justice you deserve.
+The Greenville pedestrian accident and Greenville car accident attorneys at Grimes Teich and Anderson are here to help you through these traumatic and often costly experiences, and we will not back down until you get the justice you deserve.
 Call our office at 800-533-6845 for a free injury consultation or submit a free injury case evaluation form online today.